hasura/ndc-hub/rfcs/0002-distribution.md

 In addition, all "TODO" references should be replaced before finalization.

+## Follow-Up Work

+After implementation of this system, follow-up actions should be performed:

+* Migration and deprecation of previous hub API
+* Publication of new compatible versions of all available connectors
+* TODO

 ## Purpose

 Connector API, definition and packaging are specified respectively by: